ktorio/ktor-documentation/topics/http-client_engines.md

 > Note that engines targeting Kotlin/Native require a [multithreaded version](https://kotlinlang.org/docs/mobile/concurrency-and-coroutines.html#multithreaded-coroutines) of `kotlinx.coroutines`.

 ### iOS {id="ios"}
-The `iOS` engine targets iOS and uses [NSURLSession](https://developer.apple.com/documentation/foundation/nsurlsession) internally.
+The `Ios` engine targets Darwin-based operating systems (such as macOS, iOS, tvOS, and so on) and uses [NSURLSession](https://developer.apple.com/documentation/foundation/nsurlsession) internally.
 To use it, follow the steps below:

 1. Add the `ktor-client-ios` dependency:
    <var name="artifact_name" value="ktor-client-ios"/>